johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 #### Remote `distributed actor` instance allocation

-Creating a proxy for an actor type is done using a special `resolve(id:using:)` factory function of any distributed actor.
+Creating a proxy for an actor type is done using a special `resolve(_:using:)` factory function of any distributed actor.
 Internally, it invokes the transport's `resolve` function, which determines if the identity resolves to a known local actor managed by this transport, a remote actor which this transport is able to communicate with, or the identity cannot be resolved and the resolve will throw:

 ```swift
 protocol DistributedActor {